 Please realize that not everyone gets an A. In the case of Biology - it is often the first time a student has to really study.
-Science requires students to read, write, apply math skills, learn new vocab and content, apply/use the content in new ways - this can be a struggle for many students.
+Science requires students to read, write, apply science and math skills, learn new vocabulary and content, apply/use the content in new ways - this can be a struggle for many students.
 I often hear from parents "my student works so much harder than their friends but doesn't do well" - please don't compare, support your student's needs...the goal is to help them successful in school and life.

 The important piece is having a happy and healthy kid.
 Increasing the stress for an "A" often backfires (this is especially true if your student had a board line grade) - a student typically becomes more stress, worried and preforms worse.
 Please ask your student the following: